 Structured over TEN, in-depth modules, this self-managed course will teach you everything you need to know to change the way you think about and experience your mental health problems without having to visit a therapist.

 Alternative Therapy Options for Hylophobia

-Although our preferred form of mental health counselling for Hylophobia is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychotherapy for Hylophobia is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.

 - Psychodynamic therapy which focuses more on emotional problems and relies on the Therapeutic Relationship to bring about change.
 Available with Paul.